LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/use-cases/conversational-commands.md

 #### Conversational Command

-All deployed `lambdas` for that event will be available as Conversational Commands in the Agent Workspace.
+All deployed `lambdas` for this event will be available as Conversational Commands in the Agent Workspace.

 ### Step-by-Step implementation guide